Sandra Achums

-Sandra Achums is a Nigerian television personality, philanthropist, and most imperative, a veteran actress.
+Sandra Achums (born 19 November 1967) is a Nigerian television personality, philanthropist, and film actress.

 Early life and education

-Sandra Achums was born in Imo state which is located in the south-eastern part of the West African nation, Nigeria.
-She had her primary, secondary and tertiary education all at Lagos State, she attended state college Isolo Lagos.
+Achums was born in Imo State, Nigeria.
+She completed her primary, secondary and tertiary education in Lagos State, with her secondary education at State College, Isolo.

 Career

-Achums, in 1995, made her entrance into the Nigerian movie industry with a movie titled Deadly Affair, where she featured alongside other nollywood veteran actors; Dolly Unachukwu, Jide Kosoko, and Emeka Ike.
-The movie would eventually become a classic and become her stepping stone into the limelight.
-She also was on the remake of Glamour Girls.
+In 1995, Achums made her film debut in Deadly Affair, appearing alongside Dolly Unachukwu, Jide Kosoko, and Emeka Ike.
+The film brought her wider recognition.
+She later appeared in the remake of Glamour Girls.

 Personal life

-Achums, in 2006, relocated from Nigeria to Germany and currently lives there with her children and her husband who is named Tony.
+In 2006, Achums relocated from Nigeria to Germany, where she lives with her husband, Tony, and her children.